pofallon/cdk-twitter-activity/README.md

 ## Getting Started

-1. Visit the [Twitter Developer site](https://developer.twitter.com) and create an App with Consumer API keys as well as an Access token and secret.
+1. Visit the [Twitter Developer site](https://developer.twitter.com) and create an app with consumer API keys as well as an access token and secret.

 1. Create a Twitter Account Activity API sandbox for your application (the free tier is fine for this use case).